1. Power Requirements and Business Internet

 Installation Setup:

-1) Plug in Unifii Switch.
+1) Plug in Unifi Switch.

 2) Connect Port 1 of the switch to LAN on the Touchpoint Local Cloud